Home Entrepreneurship The Dark Side of Entrepreneurship

 Another noble soul answered, “Entrepreneurship’s goal is to disrupt the existing ways of doing business .”

-The rest of the answers I received, too, were similar to the grandiose concept of Entrepreneurship fed into our minds by the never-ending supply of news from media.
+The rest of the answers I received were similar to the glorious concept of entrepreneurship that was fed into our minds by the never-ending supply of news from the media.

 However, there was one notable exception out of all the answers I received.

-Yes – there was someone who spoke the simple language and did not want to protect or change the world like batman.
+Yes, there was someone who spoke simple language and did not want to protect or change the world like Batman did.

-It was an answer from a friend who I love for his straightforward, no-nonsense approach.
+It was an answer from a friend I love for his straightforward, no-nonsense approach.

 He said, “Entrepreneurship is the process of getting rich fast by building a company that receives the highest evaluation in the shortest time frame.”